jamesrejidls/peregryn/README.md

 - **Add background workers** (Celery/RQ) for analysis runs that exceed 30s
 - **Deploy:** backend → Railway / Fly / Render; frontend is already served by FastAPI so you just need one container

-Note: SQLite does not work on ephemeral cloud platforms like Railway because the local filesystem gets wiped on every redeploy.
+Note: SQLite does not work on ephemeral cloud platforms like Render/Railway because the local filesystem gets wiped on every redeploy.
 Switch to Postgres before deploying.

 ---